Generated regional Oregon river scene for Upper Klamath River planning; not an exact location photo

 Best flows

 Use USGS 11510700 below John C. Boyle Powerplant with USGS 11509500 at Keno for context.
-Stable flow and safe access matter; sudden changes, heat, or unclear river travel conditions should move the plan elsewhere.
+Stable flow and safe access matter.
+Sudden changes, heat, or unclear river travel conditions should move the plan elsewhere.

-When to skip
+When to leave

 Skip or pivot when flows are changing quickly, water temperatures are poor for trout handling, ODFW updates or Southeast Zone rules are not confirmed, canyon access is uncertain, or heat, smoke, or road conditions raise safety concerns.